Untangling the hairball using statistical inference

 The combination of these unavoidable distortions with our cognitive bias to identify spurious patterns is not a good one for network visualization.

-Let us inspect some typical instances:
+Let us inspect some representative instances:

 It’s easy to ridicule the visualization on the left: it’s the typical hairball that conveys little useful information.
 It overloads our pattern recognition abilities, and the whole thing just looks like a confusing mess.
 However, the visualization on the right is arguably also problematic.
 Despite showing a seemingly clearer picture—we can see a more obvious modular pattern—how can we be sure it’s not an illusion, caused by the algorithmic distortion, our cognitive bias,3 or both?